What Is Cava? Spanish Sparkling Wine, Styles & Pairings

 Vintage vs. Non-vintage?

 Another factor to consider is vintage.
-Jose María Ferrer, the owner of Familia Ferrer, joked in an article with SevenFiftyDaily that “We used to say that the difference between Champagne and Cava is that Champagne has a very exceptional vintage every ten years, but with Cava, it’s the other way around; we have a bad vintage every ten years.”
-However, this is changing with the onset of climate change with droughts and unexpected weather events.
+José María Ferrer, the owner of Familia Ferrer, joked in an article with SevenFiftyDaily that “We used to say that the difference between Champagne and Cava is that Champagne has a very exceptional vintage every ten years, but with Cava, it’s the other way around; we have a bad vintage every ten years.”
+However, this is changing with the onset of climate change, with droughts and unexpected weather events.
 He goes on to say that he is excited about the challenge of expressing the harvest conditions in each vintage of Cava, treating it more like a wine than a sparkling.
 You will also find some Cavas that are ‘non-vintage,’ meaning a blend of wines from several years.
 These are often cheaper, un-aged options with light profiles.

-Top Cava Brands
+Top Cava Producers

 • Codorníu: One of the oldest family businesses in Spain, Codorníu is credited with pioneering Cava production.
 They are renowned for their Anna de Codorníu, a benchmark for high-quality Cava.